Trouble at Timpetill: Plot

 The plot closely follows the storyline of the novel.

 The action takes place in the village of Timpetill, located in an unnamed mountain country in Europe, most likely Switzerland or Luxembourg.
 Some signs are written in German, others in French, but the road markers are shown in fantastical, unreadable script.

 The main character is Manfred (Raphaël Katz), a schoolboy of about nine years old.
 Life in the village, with its curious blend of patriarchal traditions and late-19th-century dress alongside modern inventions such as cars, trains, and even a mechanical flying cuckoo, seems idyllic at first.
-Yet the town is plagued by a gang of children called the "The Knackers", who take pleasure in cruel pranks at the expense of both other children and adults.
+Yet the town is plagued by a gang of children called "The Knackers", who take pleasure in cruel pranks at the expense of both other children and adults.
 Unable to identify the true culprits, the adults begin to suspect all the children to some degree.
 In desperation, they decide to teach them a lesson by pretending to abandon the town.
 Planning only to spend a day in the forest before returning, the adults inadvertently stray into a neighboring country, where they are arrested and thrown into prison.

 Meanwhile, the children, realizing that the adults have disappeared, initially rejoice at their newfound freedom.
-Most join the gang’s revelry in the local tavern, while a smaller group, led by Marianne (Adèle Exarchopoulos), understands that they must take responsibility for running the village and securing food.
-One by one, hungry children begin leaving the gang to join Marianne’s group.
+Most join the gang's revelry in the local tavern, while a smaller group, led by Marianne (Adèle Exarchopoulos), understands that they must take responsibility for running the village and securing food.
+One by one, hungry children begin leaving the gang to join Marianne's group.
 "The Knackers", however, are quick to retaliate.